Purpose of a coastal management program

 Advice on preparing a coastal management program

-Councils, public authorities or community members seeking further information about roles, responsibilities and planning processes relating to a CMP should contact the Office of Environment and Heritage.
+Councils, public authorities or community members seeking further information about roles, responsibilities and planning processes relating to a CMP should contact the Department of Climate Change, Energy, the Environment and Water.